 The secondary oil reservoirs are Upper Mannville washovers, Lower Mannville Ellerslie, and Lower Mannville Detrital.
-Three of the wash-over pools are subject to ASP enhanced oil recovery.

 The natural gas production is from a regional multi-zone conventional play.
 The sands are part of the Belly River / Colorado group and are generally hydraulically fractured and commingled.
 Almost all of the natural gas production is from formations at less than 500 metres depth.